isaacg1/isaacg1.github.io/_posts/2021-08-12-paper-push-pull.md

     ##_#_##
     #######

-The outer 8 openings are all accessible via the third dimesnion.
+The outer 8 openings are all accessible via the third dimension.
 The NNW and SSW openings are connected, as are the NNE and SSE openings.